doorstop-dev/doorstop/README.md

 [![PyPI Downloads](http://img.shields.io/pypi/dm/Doorstop.svg)](https://pypi.python.org/pypi/Doorstop)
 [![Gittip](http://img.shields.io/badge/gittip-me-brightgreen.svg)](https://www.gittip.com/jacebrowning)

-Doorstop is a tool to manage the storage of textual requirements alongside source code in version control.
+Doorstop manages the storage of textual requirements alongside source code in version control.

-Each linkable item (requirement, test case, etc.) is stored as a YAML file in a designated directory.
+When a project utilizes this tool, each linkable item (requirement, test case, etc.) is stored as a YAML file in a designated directory.
 The items in each directory form a document.
 The relationship between documents forms a tree hierarchy.
 Doorstop provides mechanisms for modifying this tree, validating item traceability, and publishing documents in several formats.

 Additional reading: